Click to listen to this article

 If you’re planning on starting a staffing agency, there are a lot of forms you need that vary by the state you’re located.
 You’re selling a service and new clients are frequently being added to your system (or at least that’s the goal).
 As a business owner, you’re also responsible for filing tax forms for your staffing company and other paperwork to meet requirements for your state and federal government.
+Before you begin, you are going to want to make sure you have all the necessary licensing and permits to conduct business.
 We’ve compiled a list of important documents and forms employment agencies need to have when they’re starting and fully operating.

 Tax and Employment Forms Your Temp Agency Needs

 1. Employer Identification Number (EIN)